-HREM Research Inc, Higashimatsuyama, Saitama 355-0055, Japan Correspondence: ishizuka@hremresearch.com
+HREM Research Inc, Higashimatsuyama, Saitama 355-0055, Japan

-IWFR, which stands for Iterative Wave Function Reconstruction, was introduced by Allen at el.
-[1] a couple of years ago.
+Allen at el. introduced an iterative wave function reconstruction scheme a couple of years ago [1].
 This method finds an atomic-resolution wave function at the specimen exit surface based on the Gerchberg-Saxton type iteration using not a diffraction and image intensity pair, but a set of through-focus image intensities.
-Using this method a set of five images is normally sufficient to get a reasonably good exit wave, contrary to other methods such as the maximum likelihood method [2] and the Wiener filter method [3] that usually requires about twenty images.

-The iteration of IWFR proposed by Allen et al. [1] starts with a set of wave functions, which are constructed from image amplitudes at observed planes and an assumed constant (null) phase at all the planes.
-Each wave function is back-propagated to the nominal exit plane, and an average for these back-propagated waves gives an estimate of the exit wave function (EWF).
+Using this method a set of five images is normally sufficient to get a reasonably good exit wave, contrary to other methods such as the maximum likelihood method [2] or the Wiener filter method [3], which usually requires about twenty images.
+This method was successfully implemented as a plug-in [4] called IWFR for DigitalMicrograph [5].
+Allen et al. starts the iteration with a set of wave functions, which are constructed from image amplitudes at observed planes and constant (null) phases at all the planes [1].
+Each wave function is back-propagated to the nominal exit plane, and an average for these back-propagated waves gives a new estimate of the exit wave function (EWF).
 Then, the estimated EWF is propagated to each observed plane, and a new set of wave functions is constructed by keeping the phases but replacing the amplitudes by an observed ones.
 These updated wave functions are next back-propagated to the exit plane, and the iteration will continue until an estimated EWF converges.
-This method was successfully implemented as a plug-in [4] for DigitalMicrograph [5].
-During the implementation it was noticed that an estimated phase distribution of the EWF at the first cycle of iteration usually demonstrates all the features of the final result, although the phase distribution was improved by iteration.
-This means that our first guess to start the Gerchberg-Saxton iteration is extremely good.
+Surprisingly an estimated phase distribution at the first cycle of iteration usually demonstrates all the features of the final result.
+This means that our initial guess to start the Gerchberg-Saxton iteration is extremely good.